Freshwater Crocodile

 Fun Fact

 Freshwater Crocodiles are great at hiding!
-Their colors help them blend in with the water and mud, so they can sneak up on small animals like fish and frogs without being seen.
+Their colours help them blend in with the water and mud, so they can sneak up on small animals like fish and frogs without being seen.

 Close-up view of a crocodiles face, showing its textured skin, sharp teeth, and a focused, yellow-green eye.